IvanParadzik/Music-Reactive-Catan/README.md

 ![20221210_173632](https://user-images.githubusercontent.com/55515683/206865725-92205872-4263-4e62-9cb6-868c6d64e761.jpg)

-8. Plug in arduino and enjoy!
+8. Plug in Catan and enjoy!

 # Reddit link
 To see Catan in action: